 Is Topamax used long term?

-Yes, Topamax is typically used as a long-term treatment.
-If you and your doctor determine that Topamax is safe and effective for you, it’s likely that you’ll use it long term.
+Yes, Topamax is typically taken as a long-term treatment.
+If you and your doctor determine that Topamax is safe and effective for you, it’s likely that you’ll take it long term.

 Dosage adjustments

 Your doctor may need to adjust your dosage of Topamax in some cases.
-Factors that could affect your dosage include:
+Factors that could affect your dosage include if you have kidney disease or other health conditions, as well as if you’re taking other medications.

-Don’t use more Topamax than your doctor prescribes.
-Using more than this can lead to serious side effects.
+Do not take more Topamax than your doctor prescribes.
+Taking more than this can lead to serious side effects.

 Symptoms of overdose